DataDog/hiring-engineers/answers.md

 ![Agent Status and Trace Logs](/imgs/trace_logs.png)

-I've also tried instrumenting the app with tracing middleware and running it with the `flask run` command and get the same errors as above
+I've also tried instrumenting the app with tracing middleware and running it with the `flask run` command and get the same errors as above.

-*Running Flask app with Tracing Middleware*
+**Running Flask app with Tracing Middleware**

-/app.py
+*hiring-challenge/app.py*
 ```
 from ddtrace.contrib.flask import TraceMiddleware

 app = Flask(__name__)
-traced_app = TraceMiddleware(app, tracer, service="my-flask-app", distributed_tracing=False)
+traced_app = TraceMiddleware(app, tracer, service="my_service", distributed_tracing=False)
   ...
 ```
-VM Terminal
+*VM Terminal*
 ```
 $ export FLASK_APP=app.py
 $ flask run
 ```

+**Bonus** -- What is the difference between a Service and a Resource?

+A Service is a set of processes that do the same job.
+For example, the Flask web app is a service that has a few routes.

+A Resource is a query to a service, for example the unique urls in the api of a service.
+Resources are able to be tracked in the APM.

+## Final Question